 Borrow travel clothing and gadgets.

-I've borrowed off friends and family, and I've lent stuff out too.
+I've borrowed from friends and family, and I've lent stuff out too.
 There's no reason why we all need a European plug adapter when we go to Europe once in a blue moon (remember, I live in NZ!)

 My favourite is sharing tropical clothing with my sister.
 If you've ever been to NZ you'll know it's not always very tropical - so clothing for the Pacific Islands gets worn very infrequently at home.